-Bump Stocks Will Soon Be Illegal, But That's Not Slowing Sales
+Bump Stocks Will Soon Be Illegal, But That's Not Stopping Sales

 The ATF would not comment on why the new rule delays implementation of the ban for 90 days.
 The agency referred NPR's questions to the Department of Justice, which didn't reply to requests for an interview.

-Former ATF officials say it's customary to include a 30 or 60-day implementation period on a ruling like this, but they say it's unusual for the agency to allow the continued sales during this period of a firearm accessory that will soon be illegal to own.
+Former ATF officials say it's customary to include a 30 or 60-day implementation period on a ruling like this, but they say it's unusual for the agency to allow the continued sales of a firearm accessory that will soon be illegal to own.

 RW Arms would not agree to an interview with NPR, but it emailed a response to the question of whether its customers were buying bump stocks with the understanding that they would have to get rid of them by March 26.